An independent public health & consumer protection publication by former FORBES managing editor Brian Pempus

 Pressure Mounting

 On Dec.
 19, online gambling giant DraftKings launched its new sports betting product, DraftKings Predictions, in numerous states where it didn’t already offer mobile sports betting, which included Minnesota.
+DraftKings said at launch that event contracts would be available across 38 states, including sports event contracts in certain states where online sports betting was not legal.

 Other prediction markets, most notably the early market leader Kalshi, are currently allowing Minnesotans to gamble on sports despite no state law authorizing such gambling.
-Fanatics recently launched a prediction market app, and FanDuel announced plans to do so soon.

-Prediction markets, which grew in popularity in 2025, have a controversial Commodity Futures Trading Commission (CFTC) registration that enables them to facilitate a stock-market-style form of online sports gambling.
+Prediction markets, which grew in popularity in 2025, have a controversial Commodity Futures Trading Commission registration that enables them to facilitate a stock-market-style form of online sports gambling.
 Critics say the CFTC has turned a blind eye to illegal sports betting, an activity taxed and regulated by states.

 Minnesota Would Follow New York